lostvermeer/Todo-app/README.md

 # 📝Todo-app React/ContextAPI/Typescript + Webpack and Styled Components for Mindbox🧠🧠🧠

-## To run application plaese use GitHub Pages🐙
+## To run the application please use GitHub Pages🐙

 or
 clone repository: